echoreader/echoreader.blog/src/posts/how-to-increase-google-ranking-for-free.md

 Result: Went from unranked to the local 3-pack in 9 weeks.

+> Ready to take your optimization further?
+Explore the [Search Engine Optimization Checklist](https://echoreader.blog/search-engine-optimization-checklist/) for a complete set of ranking essentials.

 ## Key Takeaways (What Actually Moved My Rankings)

 - **Google Search Console** is your new best friend — use it weekly